The Lancet September 06, 2003

 Bottom Line

-In patients with symptomatic heart failure and reduced left ventricular ejection fraction who were intolerant to ACE inhibitors, the angiotensin receptor blocker candesartan significantly reduced the composite risk of cardiovascular death or heart failure hospitalization compared to placebo.
+In patients with symptomatic heart failure and reduced ejection fraction who are intolerant to ACE inhibitors, the angiotensin-receptor blocker candesartan significantly reduces the risk of cardiovascular death or hospital admission for heart failure.

 Key Findings

-4. The most frequent causes of prior ACE inhibitor intolerance among participants were cough (72%), symptomatic hypotension (13%), and renal dysfunction (12%).
+2. The most frequent reasons for prior ACE-inhibitor intolerance among enrolled patients were cough (72%), symptomatic hypotension (13%), and renal dysfunction (12%).

 Study Design